55 Corgi Facts That Make Them The Best Pets

-The Way They Look When They’re Feeling Guilty
+35. The Way Corgis Look When They’re Feeling Guilty Will Cool You Off

 Don’t let those little legs fool you.
 Corgis are surprisingly fast, since they have to be able to run twice as fast as the sheep or cattle in order to herd them.
 There are plenty of corgi racing events every year, and even a corgi racing society that keeps track of them.
 Corgi racing videos always go viral on the Internet, because it’s just too funny to watch their little sausage bodies go zoom.
 It’s also so much fun to race with one yourself in the park, even though the doggo will beat your every time.

 Whether they’re happy, sad, or surprised, you always know how your corgi feels based on his or her exaggerated facial expressions.
 And however they’re feeling, their cartoonish faces are always laugh-out-loud funny.

 This video of an overweight corgi trying and failing to jump over a fence is a testament to just how persistent they have decided to complete a task.
 After all, it takes a certain amount of dedication to herd sheep in any weather.
 When I watch my dog spend four hours licking up every tiny bit of peanut butter at the bottom of a jar, it never fails to inspire me and remind me to persevere in the face of any obstacle.
 Side note: as cute as fat dogs may be, obesity is a big problem among dogs and leads to loads of health issues down the line.

 39. Corgis Love Attention